dribnet/purvs/README.md

-This is how my final clock will show about the mintues and seconds.

-But the debug didn't work, I'm will change it to map later.
+The idea of my clock is chinese zodiac refer to 1-12.

+But, I only work on minus, seconds, hours show with number in this stage.

+I want to add images to show the hours, but i may change it to text also.

+Still working on it.